rl-institut/spice_ev/doc/source/file_formats.rst

 **External load**

 File type: CSV
 Needs one column with the drawn energy in kWh (can have more columns, but only one is relevant).
-The file is read line-by-line, with events starting at start_time and updating every interval (configurable).
+The file is read line-by-line, with events starting at start_time and updating every interval (:ref:`configurable <command_line_options>`).

 **Feed-in**

 File type: CSV
 Needs one column with the energy produced in kWh (can have more columns, but only one is relevant).
-The file is read line-by-line, with events starting at start_time and updating every interval (configurable).
+The file is read line-by-line, with events starting at start_time and updating every interval (:ref:`configurable <command_line_options>`).

 **Energy price**

 File type: CSV
 Needs one column with the energy price in ct/kWh (can have more columns, but only one is relevant).
-The file is read line-by-line, with events starting at start_time and updating every interval (configurable).
+The file is read line-by-line, with events starting at start_time and updating every interval (:ref:`configurable <command_line_options>`).
 Can be created with generate_energy_price.py.

 **Configuration**